shinghon/shinghon.github.io/_publications/IA.md

 title: "Staffing the United Nations: China's Motivations and Prospects"
 collection:
 permalink: /publication/2010-10-01-paper-title-number-2
 excerpt: 'This paper is about testing.
-The number 3 is left for future work.'
+The number 3 is left for future work.
+A developing public commentary views China as exerting influence in international organizations to legitimize and disseminate PRC foreign policy values and interests.'
 date: 2010-10-01
 venue: 'International Affairs'
 paperurl: 'http://academicpages.github.io/files/paper2.pdf'